Cost to Move Electric Meter and Gas Meter

 You cannot move a gas or electric meter yourself as it is illegal.
 You will need to hire a trained and experienced electrician to safely move your meters for you.

-The cost of moving a gas and electric meters will vary depending on the complexity of the job and the new location of the meters.
+The cost of moving gas and electric meters will vary depending on the complexity of the job and the new location of the meters.
 To move a gas or electric meter will usually cost anywhere from £400 – £1,000, depending on complexity of the job.

 Your gas and electric supplier will be able to move your meters if they are moving less than 1 metre away, but if you wish to move them further than 1 metre, you will need to contact your electricity distributor and gas transporter to sort out the new pipework.

-As you cannot legally move your gas and electric meters yourself, you will need to hire a qualified electrician to move them for you.
-My Job Quote will compare hundreds of trusted tradespeople, giving you up to 3 quotes from professionals in your local area.
+MyJobQuote will compare hundreds of trusted tradespeople, giving you up to 3 quotes from professionals in your local area.

-They will have experience and knowledge to save on the cost of moving a gas and electric meters as well as saving you valuable time.
+They will have the experience and knowledge to save on the cost of moving a gas and electric meters as well as saving you valuable time.

-We are going to have our existing garage demolished to make way for a 2 story extension, however the incomming gas and electricity supplies and meters are in the garage and need to be relocated.
+We are going to have our existing garage demolished to make way for a 2 story extension, however the incoming gas and electricity supplies and meters are in the garage and need to be relocated.
 I'm looking for ideas as to how I can reduce the length of the new gas supply if at all possible.

 "You need to confirm with your builder that the existing gas supply will not be underneath the new extension as this is not allowed and only the gas carrier can make alterations to the incoming supply."

-Moving a Metre Prices
+Moving a Meter Prices

 Job Description Duration Material Cost Labour Cost

-Moving a gas and electric meter 4-6 weeks £400-£1,000 £150-£250 plus per day depending on labourer
+Moving a gas and electric meter 4-6 weeks £400-£1,000 £150-£250 per day depending on labourer

 Want a custom price?